Virtual NP Program T&C

 VIRTUAL PLAN DESCRIPTION

-The Virtual Plan is designed to provide you with direct personalized medical services via remote communication.
+The Virtual Plan is designed to provide you with direct personalized medical services via remote electronic communication.

 You agree to schedule and attend the Virtual Visits that are a part of your Virtual Plan.
-Each Virtual Plan consists of six (6) follow-up visits with a Virtual Provider that last up to 20 minutes.
+The Virtual Plan consists of four to six follow-up visits (depending on the plan selection) with a Virtual Provider that last up to 20 minutes.
 You agree to book each of these visits using CMWL’s online scheduler and participate in these visits via an internet-enabled device that allows for camera access.
-Virtual Visits are scheduled weekly for CMWL Quick Start or biweekly for CMWL Modified/Transition.
+Virtual Visits are scheduled weekly for CMWL Quick Start or bi-weekly for CMWL Modified/Transition and GLP-1 Plan.

 CMWL Protein Products

 You agree to purchase the number of CMWL Protein Products associated with Your selected Virtual Plan.
-Following the purchase of Your Virtual Plan, You will receive three separate promotional codes with instructions that will allow You to select your protein product items and have them shipped directly to your home or other desired location where you are able to access the protein products.
+Following the purchase of Your Virtual Plan, You will receive instructions on how to procure your meal replacement items via promotional code or other method as determined by CMWL.

 The protein products in the Virtual Plan are intended for personal use within the protocols of Your supervised weight management programs.
 You agree that you will not resell any of the protein products purchased on CMWLDirect.com.